+ICG

-ICG INSTRUCTIONAL COACH GOALS
+INSTRUCTIONAL COACH GOALS

-ICG INSTRUCTIONAL COACH GOALS learning, such as n assessments indicate, on average, exceptional at least 1.25 years of growth; each assessment d by the administration; and scores reported are administration.
+Student scores on assessments indicate, on average, exceptional learning, such as at least 1.25 years of growth; each assessment used is approved by the administration; and scores reported are validated by the administration.

 Student scores on assessments indicate, on average, significant learning, such as at least 1 year of growth; each assessment used is approved by the administration; and scores reported are validated by the administration.